 He quickly established himself in a side that claimed the Allsvenskan title, but it was the following campaign in which - appropriately enough for a man who hails from a town where winters are rude - everything snowballed.

 His league-high 14 goals as part of a Malmö outfit that made a stout and successful defence of its national crown earned him domestic recognition with individual awards and a senior international call-up.
 With a central role in the UEFA Champions League group stage campaign that followed, Forsberg inevitably caught the eye of suitors scrutinising Ibrahimovic's first club hoping to unearth another Swedish gem.

 "Despite other offers" as Rangnick himself revealed, Forsberg opted for Leipzig, undoubtedly aware of the reputation of the club's sporting director for refining raw talent as well as the ambition of the club's owner to make it a powerful force in German football.
 While the latter goal is taking shape, the former has already been achieved.

 "This club wants to be the best, and I want to be the best," said the 26-year-old in March 2016, flush with the confidence a three-year contract extension through to 2021 brings.
 "I have developed all the time and have a major role in the club.
 It's perfect for me.
 I have much more to give and I want to give it to the club."

-For those who arrive in Russia next year clad in yellow and blue and the obligatory Viking helmet, they will be confident 'and country' was also in the thoughts of their next sporting icon bearing an already-famous name.
+For those who arrive in Samara at the weekend clad in yellow and blue and the obligatory Viking helmet, they will be confident 'and country' was also in the thoughts of their next sporting icon bearing an already-famous name.